-Statutory Assessment of Needs (EHC)
+Statutory Assessment of Education, Health and Care Needs

-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
-The evidence gathered through the regular review of the PLP and the profile will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care

+(EHC) needs assessment.
+The evidence gathered through the regular review of the individual Learning Plan will help the Local Authority (LA) in determining when this statutory assessment of needs is required.

 Where a pupil has an Education Health and Care Plan (EHCP), the Local Authority must review the plan every twelve months as a minimum.
-Schools have a duty to co-operate so Wyborne Primary School will hold annual review meetings on the behalf of Royal Greenwich Borough LA and complete the appropriate paperwork for this process.
+Wynstream Primary School will hold annual review meetings on behalf of Devon LA within 12 months of the anniversary date of the EHCP and complete the appropriate paperwork for this process.